 At a glance: Record post-install events like login, register, in-app purchase, and attribute them to media sources and campaigns.
-For each event you can send AppsFlyer ANY related parameters and ANY values.
-However, AppsFlyer recommends using these rich event structures to enable automatic mapping of the event values to various partners.
+For each event you can send AppsFlyer parameters and values.
+We do recommend that you use the rich event structures to enable automatic mapping of the event values to partners.

 You can record any relevant in-app event, such as:

 - Tutorial completion